nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your Computer.

-1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-W13-4/tp/releases).
+2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-W13-4/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your Knotty Planner.
+3. Copy the file to the folder you want to use as the _home folder_ for your Knotty Planner.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar KnottyPlanner.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar KnottyPlanner.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/gui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.

    * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 j/Photographer` : Adds a contact named `John Doe` to the Address Book.

-   * `delete n/John Doe` followed by `delete-y` : Deletes the contact named John Doe in the contacts list.
+   * `del n/John Doe` followed by `y` : Deletes the contact named John Doe in the contacts list.

-   * `clear` : Deletes all contacts.
+   * `clear-ab` : Deletes all contacts in addressbook.

    * `exit` : Exits Knotty Planner.

-1. Refer to the [Features](#features) below for details of each command.
+6. Refer to the [Features](#features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------